Rise to Success: Career Highlights of James Franco

 In 2011, James Franco starred in Rise of the Planet of the Apes.

 In 2011, James Franco taught a graduate-level film course at New York University's Tisch School of the Arts.
-He has also taught film classes at USC and UCLA, as well as a screenwriting class on the online learning community Skillshare.
-He helped attract actors for his student's film projects.
+He also taught film classes at USC and UCLA, and a screenwriting class on Skillshare, attracting actors like Seth MacFarlane and Natalie Portman for student projects.

 Child of God (Vintage International)